-- Peaceable Planet, Inc. v.
+- 1. Peaceable Planet, Inc. v.
 Ty, Inc., 362 F.3d 986 (7th Cir.
-2004). - David B. Findlay, Inc. v.
+2004). - 2.
+David B. Findlay, Inc. v.
 Findlay, 218 N.E.2d 531 (N.Y.
-1966). - 6.
+1966). - 3.
 Their grandfather had founded the first Findlay gallery in Kansas city in 1870, which grew into an important importer of European art.
-David and Wally had their falling-out and split up the family business in 1938, with David keeping the company and its New York branch, and Wally the Chicago branch.
-Today, the Findlay Galleries are under combined ownership again.
-James Borynack, Wally's business parter, took over the Wally Findlay Galleries after Wally's death in 1996.
-He bought out the Findlay Galleries from David's granddaughter in 2016.
-They operate out of 32 East 57th Street, on the other side of the street from the brothers' dueling galleries.
+David and Wally had a falling-out and split up the family business in 1938, with David keeping the company and its New York branch, and Wally the Chicago branch.
+Today the galleries are under combined ownership again, but there are no Findlays involved in the business.
+James Borynack, Wally's business partner, took over the Wally Findlay Galleries after Wally's death in 1996 and bought out the Findlay Galleries from David's granddaughter in 2016.
+The business operates out of 32 East 57th Street under the name of Findlay Galleries, on the other side of the street from where the the brothers had their dueling galleries. - 4.
+Lanham Act §2(c).
+The protection also applies to "a deceased President of the United States during the life of his widow," which I mean, come on, seriously, if you're going to do that for presidents, why not protect everyone's name during the lifetime of their surviving spouse?